 Guidelines for Employers

 Co-ops/Internships are assignments that provide meaningful work experience for FAU students, while fulfilling your employment needs.
-It is a three-way partnership among the student, the employer, and the Career Development Center.
+It is a three-way partnership among the student, the employer, and the Career Center.
 The Co-op/Internship Program serves as an invaluable career development tool.
 As part of their academic careers, Co-op/Internship students can alternate or combine their university education program time with on-the-job experiences directly related to their academic majors in business, industry, or governmental organizations.
 Co-op/Internship students may earn a salary and may be eligible to receive academic credit pending departmental approval.
 The student must be supervised on site, in person, in an office/organization location.
 Students may not work remotely.

 Benefits of Co-ops/Internships to Employers

 - Provides name recognition to students, faculty, and the community

 - Co-op/Internship students are ready to learn, knowledgeable, motivated, and enthusiastic